Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

 - Click View ▸ New 3D Map View

 - By holding down the middle mouse button, you can tilt your map in 3D.

 By adding your orthoimage to the map canvas, it will drape over your elevation data.
-This gives it a realistic 3D model view like the screenshot below of Ayers Rock.

 If you rank QGIS plugins by downloads, here are the top 10 plugins that users are embracing: